colorimgugr/HyperDocApp/README.md

-# Hyperdoc App — Hyperspectral Image Processing Suite
+# Hyperdoc App — Hyperspectral Image Processing Application

 <img src="/interface/icons/hyperdoc_logo_transparente.ico" width="32" /> **Hyperdoc App** is a modular PyQt5-based application designed for loading, visualizing, registering, segmenting, classifying and unmixing hyperspectral cubes (VNIR, SWIR, or combined).
 It provides a unified graphical interface to handle all stages of hyperspectral data analysis with or without the Hyperdoc database.